Hannsre/tracker-cloudflare/README.md

 ## Runtime Behavior

 - Receives each incoming request, proxies to origin with `fetch`, and returns the origin response.
+If configuration is invalid, logs an error and just proxies (no tracking).
 - Measures server time (`pf_srv` in seconds), status, and response bytes from `Content-Length` when present.
 - Builds a Matomo payload with `idsite`, `rec:1`, `recMode:1`, `url`, `source:'Cloudflare'`, `cdt` (UTC `YYYY-MM-DD HH:mm:ss`), and `ua`.
 - Skips tracking when `URL_EXCLUDE_REGEX` matches; detects downloads via `DOCUMENT_REGEX`; disallowed UAs are skipped by `USER_AGENT_ALLOWLIST_REGEX`.